Becoming a Public Safety Dispatcher

 Start the process with an online application.
 Candidates must pass a written test, oral interview, background investigation, medical evaluation and psychological evaluation.
 Recruits are required to complete a 6 week academy and field training program.

 All applications are submitted though City of Lincoln's Human Resources Department.
 If you would like to be notified when the next application cycle begins, sign up for electronic notification.

 The City of Lincoln provides employees with a comprehensive benefits package that includes generous medical, dental, and vision plans, as well as life insurance and longevity pay.

-In addition, employees are paid at the rate of time and one-half for all overtime hours.
+In addition, employees are paid at the rate of time and one-half for all overtime hours and qualifying shifts receive shift differential of $.70 per hour.
 On-call pay is also a contract provision.